 - 1. Apply scientific inquiry and investigation of evidence to critically evaluate physical science arguments. - 2.
-Communicate scientific ideas and theories effectively. - Apply scientific principles, theories, or models to explain the behavior of natural physical phenomena. - 4.
+Communicate scientific ideas and theories effectively. - 3.
+Apply scientific principles, theories, or models to explain the behavior of natural physical phenomena. - 4.
 Apply physical science knowledge and reasoning to human interaction with the natural world and issues impacting society.

-Astronomy 1, 17, 18, 19
+One course from the following: Astronomy 1, 17, 18, 19